AL-GNN: Privacy-Preserving and Replay-Free Continual Graph Learning via Analytic Learning: Technical Appendices and Supplementary Material

 This makes the Woodbury-expanded form not only theoretically elegant but also practically valuable in large-scale incremental learning scenarios.

-\subsection{Classifier weights}
+\subsection{Classifier Weights}

 We aim to prove the recursive formulation of the classifier weight matrix in AL-GNN.
-Specifically, we show that the classifier at task \( n \) can be constructed by recursively updating the classifier obtained at task \( n{-}1 \), using the current task's features and labels.
+Specifically, we show that the classifier at session \( t \) can be constructed by recursively updating the classifier obtained at session \( t{-}1 \), using the current session's features and labels.

-Let us define the accumulated target projection matrix up to task \( n{-}1 \) as:
+Let us define the accumulated feature--label correlation matrix up to session \( t{-}1 \) as:

 According to the closed-form solution for analytic weight matrices and the recursive form of the regularized autocorrelation matrix, we can write: